This is a guide covering some aspects of using GrapheneOS. See the features page for a list of GrapheneOS features.

 Our compatibility layer has support for Play Games Services which you can obtain by installing Google Play Games from the Play Store.
 Many games on the Play Store depend on having Google Play Games installed.

-Some apps (for example, Google Camera) can work with only GSF installed, without Play services and the Play Store.
+Some apps may work with only GSF installed, without Play services and the Play Store.

 The compatibility layer has a configuration menu available at Settings ➔ Apps ➔ Sandboxed Google Play.

 By default, apps using Google Play geolocation are redirected to our own implementation on top of the standard OS geolocation service.
 If you want to use Google's geolocation service instead, you can disable the "Reroute location requests to OS APIs" toggle and manually grant "Allow all the time" Location access to Google Play services.
 For it to be fully functional, you also need to use "Google Location Accuracy" link to access the Google Play services menu for opting into their network location service.
 This will send the nearby Wi-Fi and cellular networks provided via the Location permission to their service to retrieve a location estimate.
 The Nearby Devices permission can also be granted to give it access to nearby Bluetooth device IDs.
 If you stick with the default enabled redirection mode, none of this needs to be granted for working geolocation in apps.
 In order to fully take advantage of Wi-Fi and Bluetooth scanning, you also need to enable the scanning toggles in Settings ➔ Location ➔ Location services which are disabled by default rather than enabled by default like the stock OS.